-Estimates earnings in Great Britain broken down by detailed industrial sector (not seasonally adjusted).
+Estimates of earnings in Great Britain broken down by detailed industrial sector (not seasonally adjusted).

 Average Weekly Earnings (AWE) is the lead monthly measure of average weekly earnings per employee.
 It is calculated using information based on the Monthly Wages and Salaries Survey (MWSS), which samples around 9,000 employers in Great Britain.

-The estimates are not just a measure of pay rises as they do not, for example, adjust for changes in the proportion of the workforce who work full-time or part-time, or other compositional changes within the workforce.
+The estimates are not just a measure of pay rises.
+They do not, for example, adjust for changes in the proportion of the workforce who work full-time or part-time, or other compositional changes within the workforce.
 The estimates do not include earnings of self-employed people.